Difference between Lok Sabha and Rajya Sabha: Members & Powers

 3. Money Bill Misclassification and Bypass: Governments have increasingly classified ordinary bills as Money Bills to circumvent Rajya Sabha scrutiny, undermining the chamber's legislative authority.

-4. Nominated Members and Accountability Concerns: The 12 members nominated by the President, though selected for expertise in arts, science, and social service, lack electoral accountability.
+4. Nominated Members and Accountability Concerns: The 12 members nominated by the President, though selected for expertise in Literature, arts, science, and social service, lack electoral accountability.

 5. Political Horse Trading and Cross-Voting: The single transferable vote system used in Rajya Sabha elections, combined with indirect elections through state legislatures, creates opportunities for political manipulation and unpredictable outcomes.